Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/README.md

      ========================================================================================= -->
 ## Overview

-Mobile Communication and Computing (CSC702) and Mobile Application Development Lab (CSL702) are core subjects in the Final Year (Semester VII) of the Computer Engineering curriculum at the University of Mumbai.
+Mobile Communication and Computing (CSC702) and Mobile Application Development Laboratory (CSL702) are core subjects in the Final Year (Semester VII) of the Computer Engineering curriculum at the University of Mumbai.
 These courses provide comprehensive knowledge of wireless communication systems, mobile networks, and hands-on Android application development.

 ### Course Topics